 Types of Genetic Testing

-mean that someone has a genetic disorder or tendency to have a disease.
+could mean that someone has a genetic disorder or be more likely to have a disease.

-Chromosomes are the threadlike structures of DNA in every cell in our bodies that
+Chromosomes are the threadlike structures of DNA in every cell.
+Chromosomes contain

-The standard analysis of the chromosomal material evaluates both the number and structure
+The standard chromosome study assesses both the number and structure of the chromosomes.

 Chromosome studies may be done when a child is born with multiple birth defects.
 Chromosome

-to look for specific changes in the order of the chromosome material linked with these
+The studies look for specific changes in the chromosomes linked with these types of

 A gene is a section of DNA on a chromosome.
 The stretch of DNA is a code, or recipe,

-for making a specific protein the body needs to function properly.
+for making a specific protein the body needs to function correctly.
 To study genes,

-you have to analyze the DNA to determine whether the DNA "alphabet" has any "spelling
+medical staff assesses the DNA to find out whether the DNA "alphabet" has any "spelling

 errors" in it.
 There are two ways to analyze the DNA: